Engelbert Rugeje

 Engelbert Rugeje (born c.
-1962) is a Zimbabwean politician and retired general officer who is the ZANU-PF national political commissar since December 2017.
-He was the Chief of Staff of the Zimbabwe National Army (ZNA) until 2007.
-He was a prominent figure in the 2007 Zimbabwean coup d'état attempt.
+1962) is a Zimbabwean politician and retired general officer who was the ZANU-PF national political commissar from December 2017 to 2018.
+He was the Chief of Staff of the Zimbabwe National Army (ZNA) until 2017.
+He was a prominent figure in the 2017 Zimbabwean coup d'état attempt.
 In December 2017 he was promoted from major general to lieutenant general upon retirement and admitted into ZANU-PF.

 History

 He was born in Charamba village, located in the district of Bikita, Zimbabwe.
 Rugeje is also an heir of the Charamba family.
 The Charamba family belong to the Zimbabwean Duma clan which, in turn, traces its origins back to the Rozvi kingdom.
 Rugeje was educated at Silveira Mission where he excelled.

 Military service

 He joined the Zimbabwe African National Liberation Army (ZANLA) as a teenager at the age of 16, serving as a partisan.
 Taking the moniker of "Sunbat", he rose within the ranks of ZANLA to become a member of the movement's general staff.

 After the end of the Rhodesian Bush War, Rugeje was offered the rank of major in the new Zimbabwe Defence Forces.
 He was promoted to lieutenant colonel in 1983, and was made a colonel in 1987.
 Rugeje led a portion of the Zimbabwean military to quash the Zimbabwe People's Revolutionary Army (ZIPRA) rebellion in Matabeleland from 1983 to 1987.
 This was whilst he was the commander at Inkomo Barracks (the primary unit under his command being the First Mechanised Battalion).
 Rugeje ultimately led ZNA forces to victory over the ZIPRA.
 Rugeje was also successful in leading missions against the Mozambique National Resistance (RENAMO) when he was commander of One Commando Battalion (currently known as One Commando Regiment or simply "One Commando").
 Around 1984, under Rugeje's leadership, One Commando assisted other elements of the Zimbabwean military in defeating most elements of the RENAMO.

 In 1990 he was promoted to brigadier general and became quartermaster of the ZNA.
 In the mid to late 1990s he was actively involved in the Democratic Republic of Congo mission, in which he led successful counter insurgency missions.
 Rugeje graduated from Lancaster University with both a Master of Defence & Strategic Studies degree, and a Master of Laws degree.
 Major General Rugeje also holds a Master of Business Administration degree from Harvard University.

 In 2000 he was promoted to major general, becoming the fourth in command of the Zimbabwe Defence Forces.

 On October 24, 2006 he praised cooperation between the military of Zimbabwe and the Chinese People's Liberation Army.

 On 18 December 2017, Rugeje was promoted to lieutenant general upon retirement by President Emmerson Mnangagwa.